fengboyue/jsdk/README.md

 1. Suppose your local installation directory of JSDK is <code>{JSDK-INSTALL}</code>.
 2. Run a http server and set your server path <code>http://localhost/jsdk/</code> to pointer to your <code>{JSDK-INSTALL}</code>.
 3. Open your browser and visit the URL.

+## Basic knowledge
+JSDK 2.0 was written in <code>ES6</code> and <code>TypeScript 2.0+</code>.

+You should have these following basic knowledge before using JSDK:
+> ES6 core features : class definition / multiline string / arrow function / new native APIs / Promise etc.
+>
+> TypeScript 2.0+ syntax and compilation parameters.
+>
+> VSCode: installation, configuration, creation and compilation of projects.

+*Remarks*
+* *If you only use JSDK in ordinary JS projects, you do not need to learn TypeScript and VSCode.*
+* *It is <b>strongly recommended to use JSDK in TS projects</b>, which will make all features of JSDK effective.*
+* *If you need to run JSDK on a browser that does not support ES6, please use [Babel](https://babeljs.io/docs/en/).*

 ## License
 JSDK is licensed under the MIT license since version 2.0.